Thecharmander95/LionScoail/README.md

 This is going to be better social media.
 Also if anyone is being rude on it I will remove them.

-Whats New in version 19    | Whats Coming Soon | What I added
+Whats New in version 20    | Whats Coming Soon | What I added
 -----------------------    | -------------     | -------------
-Live time Messages         | I dont know yet   | Suggestions
-Suggestions                |                   | Real time Chat
-Help Page                  |                   | Help page
+Added security             | 2fa               | Security
-Made all my mailers in to one |

 ![picture error](https://lionsocial.herokuapp.com/packs/media/images/home_lion-10507de0758c6bb3b9c3a3afb1b19fbc.jpg)